YU000jp/logseq-plugin-confirmation-done-task/readme.md

 # Logseq Plugin: Confirmation DONE task

-- Create a Markdown link by pasting a URL and retrieving the page title through a confirmation dialog.
+- When a task is marked as DONE, a confirmation dialog is displayed, and a property with a date is added to the block.

 - Development stage 👷🚧